LarkspurCA/androidweardocs/always.rst

 Update Content in Ambient Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the ambient mode you can update the display with current content by implementing onUpdateAmbient.
+In the ambient mode you refresh the display with current content by implementing onUpdateAmbient.
 This method is called every 60 seconds.
 For more frequent updates you can respond to incoming data, use the alarm manager, or implement a Handler.
 To benefit from the power-saving capabilities of the ambient mode, keep the update interval greater than 10 sec.

 This simple example appends a number to the hello message, which it increments every 60 seconds.